TheRealKCFan20/BonziWORLD/src/www/RULES.md

 ## Chat Limits

-* All strings are sanitized to get rid of any malicious HTML/JS/CSS. _Don't even try it, Only the creators can do it._
+* All strings are sanitized to get rid of any malicious HTML/JS/CSS. _Don't even try it, Only the contributors and/or no contributors can do itself._
 * There is a 2500 character limit in public room and a 5000 limit in private rooms.
 	* Yes, the Navy Seals copypasta fits.
 * There is a 25 character limit on names.